OpenBankProject/OBP-API/docs/source/authentication.rst

 First you must
 `create an account <https://api.openbankproject.com/user_mgt/sign_up>`_ on Open Bank Project.
-Then, `register a new apllication <https://api.openbankproject.com/consumer-registration>`_ which gives you a `consumer-key`.
+Then, `register a new application <https://api.openbankproject.com/consumer-registration>`_ which gives you a `consumer-key`.
 You use your consumer key when generating a JWT login token.